🇦🇹

 Order strategically in traditional venues

-In Gasthäuser and traditional restaurants, ask about cooking fat before ordering anything fried or roasted.
+In Gasthauser and traditional restaurants, ask about cooking fat before ordering anything fried or roasted.
 A plain grilled vegetable dish with boiled potatoes (confirmed without butter) is usually achievable.
-Salads are generally safe — confirm dressings.
-Stating "Ich bin vegan" clearly at the start of an order makes kitchen adaptation more likely and establishes the conversation on the right footing.
+Confirm dressings on salads: honey and dairy dressings are common.
+Stating 'Ich bin vegan' at the start of any order makes kitchen adaptation more likely and sets the tone for the rest.
+At Heurigen: ask whether bread accompaniments include Schmalz before eating.

 03